 Allergic reaction

-Like most drugs, Austedo can cause an allergic reaction in some people.
-But this side effect wasn’t reported in studies.
+For some people, Austedo can cause an allergic reaction.
+But it’s not clear how often this side effect occurred in the drug’s studies.

 What might help

 If you have mild symptoms of an allergic reaction, such as a mild rash, call your doctor right away.
-They may suggest an over-the-counter oral antihistamine, such as Benadryl (diphenhydramine), or a topical product, such as hydrocortisone cream, to manage your symptoms.
+They may suggest a treatment to manage your symptoms and can determine whether you should keep taking Austedo.

-If your doctor confirms you had a serious allergic reaction to Austedo, they may have you switch to a different treatment.
+If your doctor confirms you’ve had a serious allergic reaction to Austedo, they may have you switch to a different treatment.

 Keeping track of side effectsDuring your Austedo treatment, consider keeping notes on any side effects you’re having.
 Then, you can share this information with your doctor.
 This is especially helpful to do when you first start taking new drugs or using a combination of treatments.